VaradGhodake/Gitbook-Competitive-Coding-Notes/DataStructures/Arrays/Subarrays.md

 ##### Optimization checks: <br />
 1. Two pointers
 2. Sliding window with running values
-3. Pre and Post arrays
+3. Pre and Post arrays <br />
+There can be complex problems outside these as well

 ##### Find subarray size K: